<aside>

 Good meetings respect that resource by enabling focused work, not disrupting it.

-Should be a meeting Because it… Example We call these…
+Should be a meeting Because it… Example You can call these…

 making big-impact decisions unblocks focused work Product roadmap trade-offs 🌊 Tsunami meeting